weigle22/post-quantum-sign-FALCON-MVC/README.md

 #### 2. Build the DLL

-📌 **Note:** The `Falcon-impl-20211101` in this repository has been modified to build the Falcon DLL and run tests.

-You can download the original Falcon reference implementation here:\
+📌 **Note:** The `Falcon-impl-20211101` in this repository has been modified to support DLL generation and testing.
+If you're curious about the original Falcon reference implementation, you can find it here:

 📥 [Falcon-impl-20211101.zip](https://falcon-sign.info/Falcon-impl-20211101.zip)

 **Steps to build the DLL:**